yellowsunn/ratelimits/README.md

 # ratelimits
 Java library for rate limiting.
-This library is implemented using the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
+This library was implemented using the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).

 ## Setup